ks838/Neural-Network-nonlinear-regression-spectral-density/README.md

    this kind of "unfriend" distribution to further test the ability of deep neural network.

-#4 We also did interpolation or inferences with some other machine learning methods, which include:
+#4 I also did interpolation or inferences with some other machine learning methods, which include:
    direct quadratic/cubic interpolation,
    Metropolis-Hastings sampling,
    simulated annealing